vectorgrp/sil-kit/docs/api/timeSyncService.rst

 than where the simulation task is executing.
-To achieve this, use :cpp:func:`SetSimulationTaskAsync()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationTaskAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::CompleteSimulationTask()>` to let the SILKIT continue the simulation.
+To achieve this, use :cpp:func:`SetSimulationTaskAsync()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationTaskAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::CompleteSimulationTask()>` to let the SIL Kit continue the simulation.
 If the simulation task has been assigned using that function, execution will stop after the simulation task has finished executing.
-By invoking :cpp:func:`CompleteSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::CompleteSimulationTask()>` SILKIT's simulation loop
+By invoking :cpp:func:`CompleteSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::CompleteSimulationTask()>` SIL Kit's simulation loop
 (implemented in :cpp:func:`RunAsync<SilKit::Services::Orchestration::ITimeSyncService::RunAsync()>`) will continue to the next time step.

 Changing simulation task duration
 """"""""""""""""""""""""""""""""""
-Within the SILKIT, :cpp:func:`SetPeriod()<SilKit::Services::Orchestration::ITimeSyncService::SetPeriod()>` specifies the simulation time duration of each simulation task invocation.
+Within the SIL Kit, :cpp:func:`SetPeriod()<SilKit::Services::Orchestration::ITimeSyncService::SetPeriod()>` specifies the simulation time duration of each simulation task invocation.
 It corresponds to the simulation time difference between each task execution.
 The simulation task duration can be changed at any time by calling